ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         .....
         ```

 3. You can also look at the secure build status in another window.
-This is useful if you accidentally interrupted the secure build command or if it times out due to the timeout not being long enough.
+This can be useful if you accidentally interrupted the secure build command or it times out due to the timeout not being long enough.
+It will also fill out the additional fields that are initially blank when the build completes (such as `build_name` and `manifest_public_key`, etc.).

     ``` bash
     hpvs sb status --config "${SB_DIR}/sb_config.yaml"